 Carl would think up a name for a group of plants (what we now call the genus), then make up a name for each specific member of that group (what we now call species).
 For example, the group of trees we know as oaks have the genus name Quercus (kwer-kus).
 The white oak is Quercus alba, the gray oak is Quercus grisea, and the leather oak is Quercus durata.
-The group of plants we call the honeysuckles are the Lonicera.
+The group of plants we call the honeysuckles are the Lonicera (lon-i-sare-uh).
 The yellow honeysuckle is the Lonicera implexa and the sweet honeysuckle is the Lonicera japonica.
 (Notice that the names are written in italics and only the genus is capitalized.)

 Now those friends and enemies come back into the story.
 Carl had to come up with a lot of new plant names, and often he would use the names of people he knew.
 Someone once said that you could make a list of Carl's friends and enemies by looking at a list of plants he had named.
 Plants that were attractive or useful bore the names of people Carl admired.
 Plants that were prickly or ugly were used as a way to get just a tiny bit of revenge on folks he hadn't gotten along with.
-For instance, Carl named a species of unpleasant weeds Siegesbeckia, after Johann Siegesbeck, the director of a Russian botanical garden who had given Carl a hard time about his books; he thought Carl had talked too much about the "love life" of flowers.
-The "black-eyed Susan" (a flower) was named after a real person named Susan-- a woman Carl admired.
+For instance, Carl named a species of unpleasant weeds Siegesbeckia, after Johann Siegesbeck, the director of a Russian botanical garden who had given Carl a hard time about his books-he thought Carl had talked too much about the "love life" of flowers.
+The "black-eyed Susan" (a flower with a dark center and yellow petals) was named after a real person named Susan, a woman Carl admired.
 The sheep laurel, with its beautiful bunches of red or purple flowers, was named Kalmia augustifolia, after Peter Kalm, one of Carl's botanical students.
 The Lonicera (honeysuckle) was named after Adam Lonicer, a German doctor of the 1500s who studied plants and used herbal medicines.

 Eventually, Carl's naming system was adopted by all scientists everywhere in the world.
 It became more and more complex as more people started adding their ideas to it.
-Today, there are seven levels in the naming system: kingdom, phylum, class, order, family, genus, species.
-The full classification of the white oak would be: Plantae, Magnoliophyta, Magnoliopsida, Fagales, Fagaceae, Quercus alba.
-You can find the complete classification of any plant or animal by consulting the Wikipedia article on it (on the Internet).
+Today, there are seven basic levels in the naming system: kingdom, phylum, class, order, family, genus, species.
+However, often extra subdivisions and sub-categories are added.
+And, as we warned you, not all scientists use the same divisions.
+For example, here are two ways to list the full classification of the white oak.
+You could use either one and be correct: